opnuub/iac-riscv-cw-24/Michael.md

 | **Branch**            | `next_pc_sel_o` set via branch condition signals  | Updates PC based on conditions like BEQ or BLT.                   |
 | **Jump (JAL/JALR)**   | `rf_wdata_sel_o = 10`, `next_pc_sel_o = 10/11`    | Saves return address and jumps to target.                         |

-- and I have also implemnted all the different cases in the module using a case scenario.[link]
+- and I have also implemnted all the different cases in the module using a case scenario.[Link]

 - To verify that this works, I improved the testbench files I used for Lab4, adding new testing logics for Branch and Load type instructions, with also illegal instructions to verify the workability of this submodule: